-The digital flexibility that comes with a digital press system like the K600i system is an advantage for those organisations producing labels for the ecommerce market – as well as other sectors where variable data labelling is required.
+The digital flexibility that comes with a digital press system like the K600i system is an advantage for those organisations producing labels for the ecommerce market – as well as other sectors where variable data labeling is required.

 As the global efforts to overcome COVID-19 continue, it’s not just life at home that’s changing.
-While food and beverage manufacturers, at-home foodservice providers, and online retail services are rallying together to help communities adjust to life under lockdown, other organisations are lending a hand to support the work of key services, and frontline medical staff.
+While food and beverage manufacturers, at-home foodservice providers, and online retail services are rallying together help communities adjust to life under lockdown, other organisations are lending a hand to support the work of key services, and frontline medical staff.

 Over the last few months, communities around the world have witnessed a massive increase in the quantity of medical and healthcare provisions required to overcome the current pandemic.
-Items in high demand include ventilators to care for critically ill patients, COVID-19 test kits to track the spread to the virus, personal protective equipment for frontline staff, and sanitation products for use at home and in within essential services.
+Items in high demand include ventilators to care for critically ill patients, COVID-19 test kits to track the spread to the virus, personal protective equipment for frontline staff, and sanitation products for use at home and within essential services.

-In Part 2 of this blog we will take a look at how some organisations are lending a hand to support global efforts to overcome COVID-19, and provide healthcare systems and communities with access to essential items.
+In Part 2 of this blog we will take a look at how some organizations are lending a hand to support global efforts to overcome COVID-19, and provide healthcare systems and communities with access to essential items.

 [i] Business Insider, “Countries on Lockdown”, accessed 26th April 2020, https://www.businessinsider.com/countries-on-lockdown-coronavirus-italy-2020-3?r=DE&IR=T

 [ii] Statista, “Coronavirus Change in CPG Purchases by Country”, accessed 26th April 2020, https://www.statista.com/statistics/1105409/coronavirus-change-in-cpg-purchases-by-country-worldwide/#statisticContainer